-Another study on intelligent policy inference from Yu et al. \cite{Yu:LCS:2017} suggested that content sensitivity and user trustworthiness were inseparable for determining privacy policy.
-To this end, the authors proposed a tree classifier-like policy generator that was trained based on the seamless integration of the image content sensitivity and the user trustworthiness.
-The image content sensitivity was represented at both the deep feature level and the privacy-sensitive object level.
-The user trustworthiness was represented by social group clustering based on users' social behaviors (such as the closeness of the relationship and matching scores of interests).
+\textit{Learning-based policy.} Squicciarini et al. \cite{Squicciarini:PPI:2014} proposed a two-level learnable adaptive policy inference framework.
+The first-level component focuses on inferring individual privacy policies.
+It first learns to cluster a user's images using image content and metadata, then assigns initial rules to the images along with predicting the user's privacy tendencies.
+The second-level component adaptively adjusts the privacy policies over time by learning a multi-criteria inference network according to the user's historical social data and privacy attitudes.
+Yu et al. \cite{Yu:LCS:2017} suggested that content sensitivity and user trustworthiness are inseparable for determining privacy policy, and proposed a tree classifier-like policy generator exploiting the integration of the two types of information accordingly.
+The image content sensitivity is learned from both the deep representative features and the privacy-sensitive object features.
+User trustworthiness is represented by social group clustering based on the users' social behaviors.

-Kurtan et al. \cite{kurtan2021assisting} provided an agent-based approach to solve the problem.
-The authors proposed an intelligent agent-based privacy policy recommendation model.
-Each user agent made use of the privacy policy that its user had set for previous images to predict the policy automatically for a newly uploaded image.
-When in doubt, the agent analyzed the sharing behavior of other users in the target user's network to be able to recommend to its user what should be considered as privacy.
-This model is compatible with distributed environments since each agent accesses only the privacy policies of the images that the agent owner has shared or those that have been shared with the user.

-\textbf{\textit{Brief summary.}} The personalized policy generation methods commonly utilize multi-dimensional knowledge, including content information and contextual factors such as tags, user relationship and mutual trusts to create a more fine-grained privacy policy than PSPs' default settings.
-Most methods require to access OSN users' historical data and personal profiles, which, in turn, may raise other privacy concerns and are not friendly to new users.